 - Duration: 1-2 weeks (psychological symptoms may persist)

-Professional detox programs provide medical supervision, emotional support, and strategies to ease discomfort during this critical phase.
+Professional detox programs offer medical supervision, emotional support, and strategies to alleviate discomfort during this crucial phase.
 If you or a loved one is struggling with addiction, seeking drug detox in Michigan can be a vital first step toward a healthier, substance-free life.

 The Role of Medical Professionals in Drug Detox